-Newsround's guide to Wimbledon championship
+Newsround's guide to Wimbledon tennis championship - CBBC Newsround

 The first Ladies' Championship was held in 1884, before that women weren't allowed to take part in Wimbledon.

-In 2007 women were granted the same amount of prize money as men.
-The Gentlemen's and Ladies' Singles Champions each receive £1.88m in 2015.
+Since 2007 women were given the same amount of prize money as men.
+The prize money for 2018 for the Gentlemen's and Ladies' Singles Champions is £2.25 million.

-Now, the only division between men's and women's tennis is the number of sets you have to get to win.
+Now, the only division between men's and women's tennis is the number of sets they have to get to win.

 Jargon buster